The Center for Reproductive Medicine is committed to providing the best care possible to patients who are struggling to conceive

 Generally, infertility is defined as an inability to conceive within one year of unprotected, well-timed intercourse.
 Infertility can be primary, in which case the couple has never had children, or secondary, in which case the couple has been able to have children in the past but is now unable to conceive.

 There are numerous problems that can cause infertility, which is why we perform thorough testing procedures on all of our patients.
 In roughly one-third of infertility cases, the problem is a type of male factor infertility.
 Another third is represented by problems in the female reproductive system.
-The final third is made up of unexplained infertility and cases in which there is a combination of both male and female infertility.
+The final third involves unexplained infertility and cases in which there is a combination of both male and female infertility.

 The majority of couples are advised to attempt to conceive naturally for one full year before seeking medical intervention.
-However, certain people should seek a reproductive endocrinologist after no more than six months of trying to conceive or earlier in some cases.
-This includes anyone with a known reproductive condition or a history of infertility, as well as women over the age of 35.
+However, if you have a known reproductive condition, a history of infertility or are over the age of 35, it’s recommended you see a reproductive endocrinologist after no more than six months of trying to conceive (or earlier in some cases).